 Estrogen inhibits MOA-A, increases TPH2 gene expression, 5-HT2A receptor binding and interferes with extracellular serotonin clearance.
-(10) Estrogen and serotonin goes hand in hand.
+(10) Estrogen and serotonin go hand in hand.
 More on blocking the aromatase here…

 Bad bacteria in the gut causes inflammation, gut permeability and bacteria translocation.
 (11, 12, 13, 14) Antibiotic treatment significant reduces gut microbes, serotonin and TPH1.
-(15) Gut bacteria interacts with TLRs and Treg cells in the gut and increases serotonin.
+(15) Gut bacteria interact with TLRs and Treg cells in the gut and increases serotonin.
 Anti-biotics prevent this.
-(16, 17) Propolis is a natural anti-biotic.
-Coconut oil and apple cider vinegar also process potent anti-bacterial actions.
+(16, 17) Propolis, coconut oil, Tribulus Terrestris (A), apple cider vinegar, oregano oil, thyme oil, and cinnamon oil also process potent anti-bacterial actions.